Magnetorheological damper: History

-Aviation

-MRF-based dampers are excellent candidates for stability augmentation of the lead-lag (in-plane bending) mode of rotor blades in helicopters.

-MRF-based squeeze film dampers are being designed for use in the rotary wing industry to isolate vibrations from the aircraft structure and crew.

 Control

 A magnetorheological damper is controlled by algorithms specifically designed for the purpose.
 There are plenty of alternatives, such as skyhook or groundhook algorithms.
 The idea of the algorithms is to control the yield point shear stress of the magnetorheological fluid with electric current.
 When the fluid is in the presence of an applied magnetic field, the suspended metal particles align according to the field lines.
 Viscosity of the fluid increases according to the intensity of the magnetic field.
 When this occurs at the right instant, the properties of the damper change helps in attenuating an undesired shock or vibration.
 The relative efficacy of magnetorheological dampers to active and passive control strategies is usually comparable.